 Follow Standard Labeling Regulations

 While crowlers can contain several different types of beverages, one of the most common is beer.
-If you’re going to fill crowlers with beer, you need to follow quite a few beer labelling regulations.
+If you’re going to fill crowlers with beer, you need to follow quite a few beer labeling regulations.
 The Alcohol and Tabacco Tax and Trade Bureau (TTB) requires that any malt beverage include the following details on their labels:

 - Brand name